DorianKwan/WSMarina/README.md

 #### Landing Page

 Welcome Aboard W.S.
 Marina.
-As you may see, there is a side profile of the current user, a leaderboard of the top ten user, news articles, a chat with multiple chat rooms and stock data.
+As you may see, there is a side profile of the current user, a leaderboard of the top ten users, news articles, a chat with multiple chat rooms and stock data.
 In the top right you will see live stock data coming in once per minute using Alpha Vantage's real-time API.
 This correlates with the users farm, which can be set at any time.
 W.S.
 Marina is a single page application, so upon a click on a nav bar option it will open a its corresponding modal.

 ![Alt text](./client/images/landing.png?raw=true)

 #### News

 Get updated on the top ten trending news articles from four different sources using 'News API'.
-View a small description of the article, a picture and link to the source on our landing page.
+View a small description of an article, that article's picture and a link to the source.
+W.S.
+Marina has chosen the following sources: Bloomberg, The Wall Street Journal, Business Insider and The Economist.

 ![Alt text](./client/images/article.png?raw=true)
 ![Alt text](./client/images/news.png?raw=true)